VikeLabs/courseup/README.md

 When developing in your local environment, to view components which require requests to populate with data you will need to enable CORS.
 Install the following extension to do so:
 * [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf)
 * [Firefox](https://addons.mozilla.org/en-CA/firefox/addon/access-control-allow-origin/)

+For Safari: `Preferences >> Advanced, and select "Disable Cross-Origin Restrictions" from the develop menu.`

 ## UVic Course Scraper